 - At 30 minutes check to see if the veggies are cooked.

-- Once you’ve discovered how to roast vegetables without oil and without loss of flavour, you won’t got back to roasting with oil.
+- Once you’ve discovered how to roast vegetables without oil, you won’t want to go back to roasting with oil!

 Vegan cooking without oil is simpler than cooking with oil.
 You just cook the vegetables straight into the pan or with a little water or lemon juice.

 Oil-free cooking in an air fryer is an example of how easy this way of eating can be.

 There’s no oily mess to clean up and you know that the food you’re eating is as healthy as can be.
 After eating this way for a little while, you may well find yourself wondering why you would ever want to add oil to a pan again.

 It’s all about re-educating the mind and managing expectations.
 When we expect something specific, then any variation on that expectation can be construed as a disappointment, when really it’s just misplaced expectations.

 When people hear that I cook without oil, one of the most common questions is, can you use water instead of oil to fry?
 The answer is yes.

 To fry without oil you can use one of the liquids from this post on how to roast vegetables without oil but the two most common methods are to fry in a little water or to fry ‘dry’.

 Frying in Water

 Put a couple of tablespoons of water into a pan and heat.
 When it’s hot, add the vegetable/s and stir.
 Allow them to cook for a few minutes and you’ll find the water evaporates.
 You’ll need to keep watch of the pan, stirring occasionally.